Department of Mool Shastra

 - Outside Students (Foreigners)

-CUTS receives foreign students as on-degree casual researchers and CUTS also receives foreign scholars under various Central Exchange Programmes through the Indian Council of Cultural Religions (ICCR) and University Grant Commission (UGC).
+CIHTS receives foreign students as on-degree casual researchers and CIHTS also receives foreign scholars under various Central Exchange Programmes through the Indian Council of Cultural Religions (ICCR) and University Grant Commission (UGC).

 Aims & Objectives